Theohhhu/theohhhu.github.io/index.md

 ## About Me

-I'm currently working towards my Ph.D. in at the University of Technology Sydney (UTS), guided by Prof. Xiaojun Chang.
+I am currently a Research Fellow at STEM, University of South Australia.
+Prior to this, I was a PhD student under the guidance of Prof. Xiaojun Chang at the University of Technology Sydney.

 ## Research Interests